tfynes-pivotal/TapKorifiTools/README.md

 Script creates a Carvel SecretImport into the k8s namespace that underpins the cf space

 Script creates CF service (cfServiceInstance) allowing for cf pushed apps to bind to the bitnami resource

+Limitations:
+- Unique cf spaces names required (for now)
+- Clusters with large (20+) orgs/spaces could break the script as cf api pagination walking not implemented.